Study smarter with Fiveable

 If you're designing a circuit to check whether two binary signals are equal, which gate serves as a single-bit comparator?
 Write the Boolean condition it implements.

-An FRQ asks you to implement an OR gate using only NAND gates.
-Sketch or describe the configuration, explaining why this demonstrates NAND's universal property.
+Implement an OR gate using only NAND gates.
+Describe the configuration step by step, and explain why this demonstrates NAND's universal property.